gfx-labs/pggat/README.md

 | Live configuration reloading   | :white_check_mark:          | kind of            | Reload supported settings with a `SIGHUP` to the process, e.g. `kill -s SIGHUP $(pgrep pgcat)` or `RELOAD` query issued to the admin database.        |
 | Client authentication          | :white_check_mark: :wrench: | same as them       | MD5 password authentication is supported, SCRAM is on the roadmap; one user is used to connect to Postgres with both SCRAM and MD5 supported.         |
 | Admin database                 | :white_check_mark:          | :white_check_mark: | The admin database, similar to PgBouncer's, allows to query for statistics and reload the configuration.                                              |

+## Config

+"environmentable  fields" are Username, Password, Host, for server and Name, Password for users

+for these fields, if the string you put ENV$SOME_ENV_VAR then the env var value of var SOME_ENV_VAR will be used as that value

+otherwise, its mostly similar to the original pgcat config. follow the example.

 # original README